dagbjorn/microcoffeeoncloud/README.md

 10.09.2020 | Updated Swagger URL after Springfox 3.0.0 upgrade.
 15.10.2020 | Added extra on how to run Microcoffee on Microsoft Azure Kubernetes Service (AKS).
 30.10.2020 | Added AmazonSSMReadOnlyAccess to Amazon EKS Minimum policy configuration.
+30.11.2020 | Migrated from Spring Cloud Netflix Zuul to Spring Cloud Gateway.
+Support of Zuul is discontinued in Spring Cloud 2020.
+11.12.2020 | Migrated from Spring Cloud Netflix Hystrix to Resilience4J.
+Support of Hystrix is discontinued in Spring Cloud 2020.

 ## Contents